gonzalomarcote/phono/broker/README.md

     docker volume create --name mosquitto_data

 Now it can be attached to docker by using `-v mosquitto_data:/mqtt/data` in the Example above.
 Be aware that the permissions within the volumes are most likely too restrictive.

+### Start topic for test

+You can start a topic for testing with authentication with:

+    mosquitto_sub -t "test/#" -u "user" -P "passwd"